 It boasts a fully multi-coated 80mm green film objective lens, eyepiece and a quality prism inside it. there’s no better way to get clear, bright and crisp images.

 Bright, clear and easy to use.
-Everything you could ask for from the best monocular for bird watching.
+Everything you could ask for from a good monocular for bird watching.
 Let’s have a look at what this one from Wingspan has in store for us.

 With the ability to be able to observe your favorite bird species 12x closer and with an aperture that is as wide as 50mm, this one boasts to be one of the most powerful lenses you’ll get for your money.